 Corydalis is a Chinese remedy used at least since the 8th century to help “invigorate the blood” and relieve almost any painful condition.
-It is particularly used for menstrual cramps, and for chest and abdominal pain.
-Research in China has confirmed the validity of corydalis’s traditional use, revealing that it contains powerful alkaloids that are responsible for its analgesic effect.
+It is mainly used for menstrual cramps, and for chest and abdominal pain.
+Research in China has confirmed the validity of corydalis’ traditional use, revealing that it contains powerful alkaloids that are responsible for its analgesic effect.

 Ezo-Engosaku, Hsuan Hu So, Yen Hu So, Yan Hu Suo